 Jesus Christ is both fully God and fully human Philippians 2:6-8, born of a virgin Luke 1:34-35, and sinless Hebrews 4:15.
 He was with the Father from the beginning, and the world was created by Him and for Him Jn 1:1-2, Col 1:16.
 On the cross He died as our substitute, once for all time 1 Peter 3:18, taking the full judgement of God the Father for our sin Isaiah 53:4-5.
 He was bodily resurrected Mark 16:6, ascended to heaven Luke 24:51 and will one day reign over all creation 1 Corinthians 15:24-28.

 The Holy Spirit

 He convicts people of their sin and need for repentance John 16:8-11.
-At salvation He: washes a person from their sin and imparts new life to them Titus 3:5, permanently indwells every believer, witnessing to their position as children of God Romans 8:16, becoming their guarantee of eternal life in heaven Ephesians 1:13-14, giving them strength to be witnesses for Christ Acts 1:8 and wisdom for daily living John 16:12-15.
-He gives each believer specific abilities for the building up of the Church 1 Corinthians 12:1-7.
-The Holy Spirit’s overall aim is to make Christ and His teachings known to humanity John 16:12-15.
+At salvation He: washes a person from their sin and imparts new life to them Titus 3:5, permanently indwells every believer, witnessing to their position as children of God Romans 8:16, becomes their guarantee of eternal life in heaven Ephesians 1:13-14, gives them strength to be witnesses for Christ Acts 1:8, and gives them wisdom for daily living John 16:12-15.
+He gifts each believer with specific abilities for the building up of the Church 1 Corinthians 12:1-7.
+The Holy Spirit seeks to make Christ and His teachings known to humanity John 16:12-15.

-People were created in God's image Genesis 1:26.
-Because of their disobedience to and rejection of God and His ways, physical and spiritual death Genesis 2:16-17, which is separation from God.
+People are created in God’s image Genesis 1:26.
+Because of their disobedience to and rejection of God and His ways, physical and spiritual death results Genesis 2:16-17, which is separation from God.
 All people are born with a sinful nature because of the sin of the first man, Adam Romans 5:12-19.

-Salvation from sin and its consequences comes through repentance toward God and faith in Christ Acts 20:21, and cannot be achieved by any human effort.
+Salvation from sin and its consequences comes through repentance from sin and faith in Christ as Lord and Saviour Acts 20:21, and cannot be achieved by any human effort.
 It is wholly a work of God’s grace Ephesians 2:1-9.
 By it our sins are forgiven through the shed blood of Christ Ephesians 1:7.
 A life of spiritual growth flows on from the saving work of Christ, made possible by the indwelling Holy Spirit 2 Cor 3:18.
 God’s purpose in this is to transform Christ’s followers into His image Rm 8:28-29.

 About Future Judgement